pythus2000us/heroku-playwright-buildpack/README.md

 })();
 ```

-## Best practises
+## Best practices

-It's common to only install the [browser-specific NPM packages](https://playwright.dev/#version=v1.1.1&path=docs%2Finstallation.md&q=download-single-browser-binary), which will reduce installation time and slug size on Heroku in the end, that should fix also the error that the slug size is too large.
+It's common to only install the [browser-specific NPM packages](https://playwright.dev/#version=v1.1.1&path=docs%2Finstallation.md&q=download-single-browser-binary), which will reduce installation time and slug size on Heroku in the end.
+It should reduce the slug size.

 If you encounter this error at runtime, it means that you are missing the chromium binary, which can be installed with `playwright install chromium`.